 David has been the Member of Parliament for the Aylesbury constituency since 1992.
-He is a member of Theresa May’s cabinet, serving as the Minister for the Cabinet Office.
+He was a member of Theresa May’s cabinet, serving as Chancellor of the Duchy of Lancaster and Minister for the Cabinet Office.

 Before elected to the House of Commons, David took a degree in history and then a doctorate in Elizabethan history at Sidney Sussex College, Cambridge.
 He then worked for a time in industry for BP and for Rio Tinto.